 Brisket in the Smoker

-We discuss smoking brisket at length elsewhere, so, for now, we’ll just say that the process of seasoning (marinade / injection), smoking (1 to 1 ½ hours per pound at 250 °F) and slicing brisket correctly leads to wonderful results.
+We discuss smoking brisket at length elsewhere, so, for now, we’ll just say that the process of seasoning with a dry rub and or a brisket injection, smoking it low and slow for 1 to 1 ½ hours per-pound at 250 °F, and then slicing brisket correctly leads to wonderful results.